Show No Mercy

-Show No Mercy is the debut studio album by American thrash metal band Slayer, released in December 1983, by Metal Blade Records.
-Brian Slagel signed the band to the label after watching them perform the song "Phantom of the Opera" by Iron Maiden.
+Show No Mercy is the debut studio album by American thrash metal band Slayer, released in December 1983 by Metal Blade Records.
+Brian Slagel signed the band to the label after watching them perform an Iron Maiden cover.
 The band self-financed their full-length debut, combining the savings of vocalist Tom Araya, who was employed as a respiratory therapist, and money borrowed from guitarist Kerry King's father.
 Touring extensively promoting the album, the band brought close friends and family members along the trip, who helped backstage with lighting and sound.

 Although the album was criticized for its poor production quality, it became Metal Blade's highest-selling release, producing the songs "The Antichrist", "Die by the Sword" and "Black Magic", which were played at Slayer's live shows regularly.

-Recording
+Background and recording

 Slayer was the opening act for Bitch at the Woodstock Club in Los Angeles, performing eight songs—six being covers.
 While performing an Iron Maiden cover, the band was spotted by Brian Slagel, a former music journalist who had recently founded Metal Blade Records.
 Slagel met with the band backstage and asked if they would like to be featured on the label's upcoming Metal Massacre III compilation; the band agreed.
 The band's appearance on the compilation created underground buzz, which led to Slagel signing the band with Metal Blade Records.
-Recorded in Los Angeles, California, Show No Mercy was financed by vocalist Tom Araya, who used his earnings as a respiratory therapist, and money borrowed from guitarist Kerry King's father.
+Recorded in Los Angeles, Show No Mercy was financed by vocalist Tom Araya, who used his earnings as a respiratory therapist, and money borrowed from guitarist Kerry King's father.
 King says the album is "fuckin' Iron Maiden here and there".
 Vocalist Araya asserts Venom, Judas Priest, Iron Maiden, and Mercyful Fate were big influences on the record, as guitarist King was into the Satanic image.

+Lombardo said in 2015 that he was not pleased with how the drums were recorded.
+The engineer at the time had difficulties getting the right mix between the toms and the cymbals because they were too loud.
+The solution was to dampen the cymbals with towels and record the toms and cymbals separately.
+As such, Lombardo called Show No Mercy his least favorite Slayer album, although he emphasized that the songs were great, just not his performance.